GamzeKaradayi/Golang-Web-API/README.md

 # Golang-Web-Api
-Using Golang to Create a Restfull API
+Using Golang to Create a RESTful API